MAGES 4.0: Accelerating the world's transition to VR training and democratizing the authoring of the medical metaverse: PREVIOUS WORK

 \section{PREVIOUS WORK}

-In the past years, a variety of virtual world simulations \cite{coelho2022authoring} have been introduced, tailored to particular research problems, most of them presented as proof of concept.
-A great number of applications have been designed for entertainment/multimedia systems \cite{nebeling2020xrdirector}, education/training \cite{MAGES3, cassola2021novel, VRADA1}, collaboration, Cultural heritage, and medical training \cite{MAGES3, CVRSB}.
+In the past years, a variety of metaverse authoring tools have been introduced \cite{coelho2022authoring}, tailored to particular research problems and application verticals, most of them presented as proof of concept.
+A great number of platforms have been designed for entertainment/multimedia systems \cite{nebeling2020xrdirector}, education/vocational training \cite{cassola2021novel, VRADA1}, Cultural heritage, and Medical Training \cite{MAGES3, CVRSB, EPICSAVE, VITAWIN, UsingXR}.
 Each simulation has various strengths, but because they were often designed with specific use cases in mind, each is also limited in different ways.
-Most VR systems provide high-fidelity photorealistic scenes \cite{nebeling2020xrdirector}, user immersion and presence that allow human-centric interaction in VR \cite{zhang2020flowmatic}.
-Existing simulation environments are differentiated from the other as they combine VR training functions in various domains, while others, only very few of them \cite{MAGES3}, provide realistic physics simulations on surfaces with rigid body, soft body, cloth, and fluids.
-Innovative multi-user virtual environments (VE) \cite{nebeling2020xrdirector, MAGES3} provide a great asset in all fields especially realized in the COVID era.
+Most such VR systems provide high-fidelity photorealistic scenes \cite{nebeling2020xrdirector}, user immersion and presence that allow human-centric interaction in VR \cite{zhang2020flowmatic}.
+Existing simulation environments are differentiated as they combine VR training functions in various domains, while others, only very few of them \cite{MAGES3}, provide realistic physics simulations on surfaces with rigid body, soft body, cloth, and fluids.
+Innovative multi-user collaborative virtual environments (VE) \cite{UsingXR, EPICSAVE, nebeling2020xrdirector, MAGES3} provide a great asset in all fields, a fact that was especially highlighted during the COVID-19 pandemic.

-Some VE authoring tools \cite{cassola2021novel, MAGES3} allow reuse/import of content/assets that impacts the tool’s usability and effectiveness, as it enables designers to significantly reduce their effort, and generate custom user-experience that otherwise would be impossible.
+Few of the above VE authoring tools \cite{cassola2021novel, MAGES3} allow reuse/import of content/assets that impacts the tool’s usability and effectiveness, as it enables designers to significantly reduce their effort, and generate custom user-experience that otherwise would be impossible.
 In that respect, some novel, innovative, and interoperable authoring platforms allow users with non or limited programming knowledge to design a VE fast and easy \cite{MAGES3}, setting early the basic and essential requirements for the building of the metaverse \cite{coelho2022authoring}.
-In that respect, VR software design patterns method \cite{SCRIPT} is a research concept with already concrete results that will be utilized in the building process of the next-generation VR training applications for the metaverse.
+In that respect, VR software design patterns \cite{SCRIPT} is a momentum-gaining approach, with already concrete results, that will be utilized in the building process of the next-generation VR training applications for the metaverse.